-You’ve probably heard that you should drink 8 glasses of water a day, but this actually isn’t true!
-According to Kaiser, there’s no benefit to drinking exactly 8 glasses a day.
+You’ve probably heard that you should drink 8 glasses of water a day, but this actually isn’t true.
+According to Kaiser Permanente, there’s no benefit to drinking exactly 8 glasses a day.
 Let that soak in for a second.

 This fact is quoted all over the internet and in real life, but the amount of water you need actually depends on things like exercise (how much do you sweat?), the climate you live in, and your lean body mass.

-Non-pregnant people, should make an effort to drink around 3 cups of water a day.
+Non-pregnant women should make an effort to drink around 3 cups of water a day.
 The rest of what you need comes from the food you eat.
-If you feel thirsty, of course it’s fine to head on over to your favorite watering hole.
+But if you feel thirsty, of course it’s fine to head on over to your favorite watering hole.

-If you’re pregnant, on the other hand, you’ll need approximately 10 cups (2.3 liters) of fluid per day, but that doesn’t mean you need to stock up on water bottles!
-You also get water from the foods you eat, so make it a point to pay attention to how you’re feeling and drink water as necessary.
+If you’re pregnant, on the other hand, you’ll need approximately 10 cups (2.3 liters) of fluid per day.
+But that doesn’t mean you need to stock up on water bottles.
+You also get water from the foods you eat, so make it a point to pay attention to how you’re feeling and drink up if need be.

 The Easiest Way To Check If You’re Hydrated

 Real talk: an easy way to check your hydration is to monitor the color of your urine.
 We here at Lily Bird think there’s no shame in checking out the toilet bowl.
 It’s all in the name of good health.
 If you’re urine is a light yellow, you’re likely well hydrated.
-Dark yellow urine or urine with an orange tinge is a good sign that you’re dehydrated.
+Dark yellow urine or urine with an orange tinge is a sign you’re probably dehydrated.

 Types of Drinks And Foods To Watch Out For

 - Caffeine: Yes, your beloved Starbucks can cause bladder leaks.
-Caffeine is actually a “diuretic,” causing an increase in the need to use the bathroom.
+Bummer, we know.
+Caffeine is actually a “diuretic,” which means coffee will have you running to the bathroom more than usual.

 - Alcohol: Have you ever been to a wine or beer tasting, and needed the little girls room right after?
-It’s because alcohol is both a diuretic, and it can also irritate your bladder.
+It’s because alcohol is a diuretic and it can also irritate your bladder.
 So if you’re prone to leaks, watch how much alcohol you’re drinking down and stay close to a bathroom.

 - Fruit Juices: Acids from lemonade or orange juice can irritate your bladder and cause leaking.
 While cranberry juice can treat UTIs and lemonade can help with kidney stone, the acidic content can irritate your bladder and bring on the unexpected spritz.

-- Carbonated Beverages: Fizzy drinks like Coca Cola or Pepsi have both caffeine and carbonation, neither of which your bladder will appreciate.
+- Carbonated Beverages: Fizzy drinks like Coca Cola or Pepsi have both caffeine and carbonation, neither of which your bladder appreciates.
 The artificial flavors and colors can also irritate your bladder.
+Triple whammy.